gruntwork-io-demo/devops-foundations-guide/DevOps Foundations Process.md

 - T**his is about 4 hours into the process**
 - Navigate to pipelines repo
 - Run GitHub Actions bootstrap
-- Review, merge pipeles PR and remove temporary tokens
+- Review, merge pipelines PR and remove temporary tokens
 - Go back to `infrastructure-live`, merge that bootstrap PR
 - J**obs will run, this is about 4hr 40 minutes into the process**

-# New account factory manual setup, adding an IAM princpal:
+# New account factory manual setup, adding an IAM principal

 ### Permissions for Account Factory Portfolio